vaadin/web-components/packages/vaadin-accordion/README.md

 ## Entry points

-- The component with the Lumo theme:
+- The components with the Lumo theme:

   `theme/lumo/vaadin-accordion.html`
+  `theme/lumo/vaadin-details.html`

-- The component with the Material theme:
+- The components with the Material theme:

   `theme/material/vaadin-accordion.html`
+  `theme/material/vaadin-details.html`

-- Alias for `theme/lumo/vaadin-accordion.html`:
+- Aliases for `theme/lumo/vaadin-*.html`:

   `vaadin-accordion.html`
+  `vaadin-details.html`

 ## Running demos and tests in a browser